Hiking in Desolation Sound

 Despite being famous for kayaking, Desolation Sound also has plenty of opportunities for land-based exploration

 One of the more popular and accessible trails from Cabana Desolation starts at Feather Cove.
 This is a small portion of the 180km long Sunshine Coast Trail, and it forks in two directions.
 One way leads to Sarah Point and fantastic views towards Cortes Island.
-The other heads inland to a series of lakes, depending on your level of ambition, nestled into the forest far away from civilization.
+The other meanders inland to a series of lakes, depending on your level of ambition, nestled into the forest far away from civilization.

 10676 Crowther Road